andyst-dev/push_swap-42/README.md

 The program prints the sequence of operations needed to sort the input.

 ## Learning outcomes
-This project was an introduction to constrained algorithm design in C.
+This project was my first real introduction to constrained algorithm design in C.
 It helped build solid foundations in:
 - stack-based data manipulation
 - algorithmic complexity awareness